broadinstitute/catch/README.md

 design.py [dataset] [dataset ...] -o OUTPUT
 ```

-Each `dataset` can be one of several input formats:
+Each `dataset` can be one of two input formats:
 * A path to a FASTA file.
 * An NCBI taxonomy ID, for which sequences will be automatically downloaded.
 This is specified as `download:TAXID` where TAXID is the taxonomy ID.
 CATCH will fetch all accessions (representing whole genomes) for this taxonomy and download the sequences.
 For viruses, NCBI taxonomy IDs can be found via the [Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Undef&id=10239).
-* If you [downloaded](#downloading-viral-sequence-data) viral sequence data, a label for one of [550+ viral datasets](./catch/datasets/README.md) (e.g., `human_immunodeficiency_virus_1` or `zika`) distributed as part of this package.
-Each of these datasets includes all available whole genomes (genome neighbors) in [NCBI's viral genome data](https://www.ncbi.nlm.nih.gov/genome/viruses/) for a species that has human as a host, as of Oct.
-2018.

 The probe sequences are written to OUTPUT in FASTA format.